minotar/ansible/README.md

 Idea behind the round robin is that we logically want a fairly even distributuion of requests from each of the IPs.

-The web resources which will go through to Varnish are as follows:
+The web resources which will go through to Nginx are as follows:
 * /
 * /favicon.ico
 * /robots.txt